DemographyDemography

 Hall K & Posel D (2019) Fragmenting the family?
 The complexity of household migration strategies in post-apartheid South Africa.
 IZA Journal of Development and Migration, 10(4), 20190004.
 Doi: https://doi.org/10.2478/izajodm-2019-0004;

 Hall K (2017) Children’s Spatial Mobility and Household Transitions: A study of child mobility and care arrangements in the context of maternal migration.
-Unpublished PhD thesis.
+PhD thesis.
 University of the Witwatersrand;

 Makiwane M, Nduna M & Khalema E (2016) Children in South African Families: Lives and Times.
 Newcastle upon Tyne: Cambridge Scholars;